dotnet/designs/accepted/2020/windows-specific-apis/windows-specific-apis.md

 ## .NET Standard 2.0 assemblies

-Marking APIs as Windows specific requires the `MinimumOSPlatformAttribute`.
+Marking APIs as Windows specific requires the `SupportedOSPlatformAttribute` type.
 Thankfully, this doesn't require unification (nor a public type) so the analyzer can simply check for the attribute by name.
-Thus, in order to mark .NET Standard 2.0 assemblies, we'll include an internal version of `MinimumOSPlatformAttribute` in those assemblies.
+Thus, in order to mark .NET Standard 2.0 assemblies, we'll include an internal version of `SupportedOSPlatformAttribute` in those assemblies.

 ## Partially supported APIs